NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Flexible Studies.md

 You've collected a cross-section of information on various disciplines you can refer to when preparing for various tasks.
 During your daily preparations, you can cram on a certain subject to become temporarily trained in one skill of your choice.
 This proficiency lasts until you prepare again.
-As this proficiency increase is temporary, you can't use it as a prerequisite for a skill increase or permanent character option like a feat.
+As this proficiency is temporary, you can't use it as a prerequisite for a permanent character option like a skill increase or a feat.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*